DEDICATED IN MEMORY OF

 Several others were checked and treated at the scene for minor bruises.

-Hebrew media reported that police suspect the driver was under the influence of alcohol.
-Police are continuing to investigate, but the current assessment is that the crash was an accident and not a terror attack.
+Hebrew media reported that police suspect the driver was under the influence of alcohol and that, at this stage of the investigation, the crash is being treated as an accident rather than a terror attack.

 No serious injuries were reported.